The Independent Pharmacy

 • Like many medical conditions, acne can run in families.
 If your parents had acne, it increases the chance that you will.
 However, acne also occurs sporadically for no obvious reason, usually around puberty.

-• There is still no definite answer for this question.
-The original studies were done in the 1960's and compared patients to those eating sugar sweets.
-However, they didn’t compare high GI foods to lower ones.
-There is a mounting evidence to suggest that a lower GI diet has acne benefits.
+• There is still no definite answer to this question.
+The original studies were done in the 1960s and compared patients to those eating sugar sweets.
+However, they didn’t compare high-GI foods to lower ones.
+There is mounting evidence to suggest that a lower GI diet has acne benefits.

 This is further supported by the reduced occurrence/lack of acne in teenagers in non-developed countries.
 A low GI and high protein diet has been shown to be beneficial to acne sufferers as they have fewer incidents of outbursts.

-• There are some links between the hormonal changes caused by contraceptive pills and acne vulgaris.
-If you feel that your contraceptive is negatively affecting your skin, it may be time to try a different type of pill or undergo treatment to combat moderate to severe acne.
+• There are some links between the hormonal changes caused by oral contraceptive pills and acne vulgaris.
+If you feel that your birth control pill is negatively affecting your skin, it may be time to try a different type of pill or undergo treatment to combat acne that is moderate to severe.

 If you are considering a different pill, then we recommend you speak to your doctor first.